Prevent hacks

 Write, test, and link your first assertion.

-Network level, rule-based security.
+Network native, rule-based security.

 Easy to use.